georlav/recipeapi/README.md

 ```

 ### Configuration
-Most of the project values can be configured by editing config.json, config file is located under the project
+Most of the project values can be configured by editing config.yaml, config file is located under the project
 root folder.

+#####You can use the following config format types
+* JSON
+* TOML
+* YAML
+* HCL
+* envfile

+You can override any config value by using environmental values, for example to override token.ttl you need to set an
+environmental variable with key RECIPE_TOKEN_TTL

+Project is using [Viper config](https://github.com/spf13/viper) a complete configuration solution for Go
+applications

 ### Running tests
 ```bash